Commit Yourself. Commit Your Community. Commit Your Leaders, and Your Media.

-As a result of the experience of real people in real places, new scientific studies, and the collection of hard data during 2020, we now know more than we have ever known before about the state of Earth’s climate, and we know it with greater certainty.
+Because of the experience of real people in real places, new scientific studies, and the collection of hard data, we now know more than we have ever known before about the state of Earth’s climate, and we know it with even greater certainty.

-Human experience and overwhelming scientific evidence reinforce the conviction of the Parliament of the World’s Religions that the reality and basic causes of climate change are settled science.
-We are convinced that the evidence for the danger posed by human-caused climate change is irrefutable and that the danger is growing rapidly.
+Human experience and scientific evidence reinforce the Parliament of the World’s Religions’ conviction that the reality and basic causes of climate change are settled science.
+We are convinced that the evidence of the danger created by human-caused climate change is irrefutable and that the danger is growing rapidly.

-We have chosen the world in which we live in 2021 with our decisions and our behavior.
-Unless we choose differently and behave more wisely, the world will not change for the better.
-For all persons of good faith and good will, 2021 must be a year of action to reduce human-caused greenhouse gas emissions and to prepare for and address the inescapable consequences of the changes we have already imposed upon our planet.
+By our decisions and our behavior, we have chosen the world in which we now live.
+Unless we choose differently and behave more wisely, the damage we have caused will continue to escalate.
+For all persons of good faith, 2023 must be a year of action to reduce human-caused greenhouse gas emissions and to prepare for and address the inescapable consequences of the changes we have already imposed upon the planet.

-From a scientific perspective, we have a growing capacity to comprehend the full consequence of our choices.
+From a scientific perspective, our capacity to comprehend the full consequence of our choices continues to grow.
 From an economic perspective, we can no longer say we cannot afford sustainability, and we can clearly see that unsustainable choices lead to impoverishment, ecological disaster, and moral bankruptcy.
 For the rest of our lives, neither the perspective of faith nor of science will allow us to claim innocence about the consequences of our actions.

-Our faiths call us to be warriors for the sustainability and wellbeing of our world.
-The challenge is enormous, but it does not have to be daunting.
+Our faiths call us to be warriors for the sustainability and the well- being of our world.
+The challenge is enormous, but we cannot allow it to erode our commitment and will to act.
+Accomplishing what is necessary starts with each of us doing what we can.
 No one can do all that must be done, but everyone can do something.
 One is not responsible for what one truly cannot do alone, but all of us are responsible for what we do together.
-Accomplishing what is needed starts with each of us doing what we can.

 We invite all who share our concerns and values to join with us in these endeavors.

 David Hales, Chair